haberdashPI/Alert.jl/README.md

 # Alert

 Alert provides a cross-platform means of displaying a notification to the user in Julia.
-It should work on MacOS, Windows 10 or Linux.
+It should work on MacOS, Windows 10 (even under WSL2) or Linux.
 This is handy for long-running scripts; just add `alert()` to the end of the script, and go work on something else until you see the notification.
 To use it just run `alert`, like so.